-Only charitable non-profit organisations from the following countries are eligible to apply for the Meet and Code grant: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, , France, Germany, Hungary, Ireland, Italy, Kazakhstan, The Netherlands, North Macedonia, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Switzerland, the United Kingdom and Ukraine.
-All submitted digital and coding event ideas should be planned within the framework of the EU Code Week (05 to 20 October 2019) guidelines, should address children and youth ages 8 to 24, and must be free for participants.
+Only charitable non-profit organisations from the following countries are eligible to apply for the Meet and Code grant: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, France, Finland, Germany, Greece, Hungary, Ireland, Italy, Kazakhstan, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, the United Kingdom and Ukraine.
+All submitted digital and coding event ideas should be planned within the timeframe of September 1st till October 31st, 2020, and aligned with the EU Code Week.
+The events should address children and youth ages 8 to 24, and must be free for participants.
 More details in section ‘Funding Criteria for Selecting Submitted Project Ideas’.

 Authorised representatives of the organisation must provide details of their organisation and enter a detailed description of the event idea and valid contact details.
 Each organisation is entitled to submit more than one event idea, provided it involves significantly different projects.

 Organisations may submit their event ideas between 01.06.2020 and 22.09.2020 inclusive.
 The determining factor enabling the evaluation of the idea by the local partner is the completeness of the details provided and documents submitted up to the close of registration.

 Every event idea will be evaluated by Haus des Stiftens GmbH or, as may apply, its partner in the TechSoup Europe network After four weeks the organisation's representative will be notified by email if a submitted idea will be funded or not.